 2018 Housing Delivery Test – Government Revised Figure for Lewes

-Earlier this year Lewes District Council issued legal proceedings against MHCLG after it published a Housing Delivery Test (HDT) result of 50% for Lewes.
-MHCLG’s calculation failed to recognise that the Council has an up-to-date Local Plan (adopted within the last 5 years) and that the Council had subsequently separated its housing requirement figure to exclude the South Downs National Park.
+In 2018, Lewes District Council issued legal proceedings against MHCLG after it published a Housing Delivery Test (HDT) result of 50% for Lewes.
+MHCLG’s calculation had failed to recognise that the Council has an up-to-date Local Plan (adopted within the last 5 years) and that the Council had subsequently separated its housing requirement figure to exclude the South Downs National Park.
 The Council challenged MHCLG on the published figure highlighting that there were unique circumstances requiring specific attention.